-The University of Wisconsin-Madison Snowmobile Team has designed and constructed a clean, guiet, high performance snowmobile for entry in the 2007 Society of Automotive Engineers' Clean Snowmobile Challenge.
-Built on a 2003 cross-country touring chassis, this machine features a 750 cc fuel-injected four-stroke fueled by an 85% blend of ethanol and gasoline (E85).
-The engine has been retrofit with a Mototron control system which allows for full engine optimization using E85.
-Improving on the engine's EPA Best Available Technology certification, a W.C.
-Heraeus-GmbH dual three-way catalyst further reduces NOx, HC and CO emissions by up to 94%.
-The entire engine and twostage muffler system is packaged in a manner that maintains the snowmobile's aggressive OEM appearance.
+The University of Wisconsin-Madison Snowmobile Team has designed and constructed a clean, guiet, high performance snowmobile for entry in the 2008 Society of Automotive Engineers' Clean Snowmobile Challenge.
+Built on a 2003 cross-country touring chassis, this machine features a 750 cc fuel-injected four-stroke engine equipped with a fuel sensor which allows operation ranging from regular gasoline to an 85% blend of ethanol and gasoline (E85).
+The engine has been customized with a Mototron control system which allows for full engine optimization using a range of fuels from E10 to E85.
+Utilizing a heated oxygen sensor and a 3way catalyst customized for this engine by W.C.
+Heraeus-GmbH, this sled reduces NOx, HC and CO emissions by up to 89% to an average specific mass of 0.484, 0.154, 4.94 g/kW-hr respectively.
+Finally, the Mototron system also allowed Wisconsin to extract another 4 kW from the Weber 750cc engine; producing 45 kW and 65 Nm of torque.
+A two stage muffler system along with sound absorbing material under the hood combines to reduce the sound levels to 71 dbA using SAE test procedure J192.
+The entire engine and twostage muffler system is packaged in a manner that snowmobile's maintains the aggressive appearance.